eclipse-iceoryx/iceoryx2/examples/c/service_types/README.md

 # Service-Types

-Service types allow the specialization of the underlying mechanisms of iceoryx2.
-It is a powerful tool to customize the behavior of all internal aspects.
-Let's assume you use iceoryx2 in a unit test suite which runs concurrently on your CI.
-In those cases, it would be ideal when iceoryx2 would not create actual inter-process resources like shared memory, which would interfere with another process, like another concurrently running test suite.

-Or if you want to share GPU memory between processes and want to enable iceoryx2 to handle the zero-copy communication based on them.
-In embedded contexts, you might want to communicate across hypervisor partitions or between an ARM A-core to an R-core.
-In all of those situations, you would need special mechanisms to use the underlying memory or to send event trigger mechanisms.

-With service types, you have the ability to use iceoryx2 in a different scenario without changing a single line of code, except the one line that defines the service type.
-The service type is set when the `Node` is created with
+iceoryx2 allows customizing its internal communication mechanisms through _service types_.
+This feature enables adapting iceoryx2 to different environments and use cases without modifying your application logic - just change the service type.

+For instance:

+* In **unit tests** running in parallel on a CI system, you may want to avoid creating real inter-process resources like shared memory that could interfere with other tests.
+* If you're **sharing GPU memory** across processes, you may want iceoryx2 to handle zero-copy communication using custom memory mechanisms.
+* In **embedded systems**, you might need communication across hypervisor partitions or between heterogeneous cores (e.g., ARM A-core to R-core).

+In all these scenarios, service types allow you to plug in the appropriate underlying communication mechanism.

+## Choosing a Service Type

+The service type is specified when creating a `Node`:

 ```c
 iox2_node_builder_create(node_builder_handle, NULL, iox2_service_type_e_IPC, &node);
 ```

-By default, all examples are setting it to `iox2_service_type_e_IPC`.
-Let's assume you would like to use the intra-process specialization.
-Then you can use `iox2_service_type_e_LOCAL`.
-In this case, all mechanisms are strictly contained in the process itself, and all services cannot be used or discovered outside of the process.

-In contrast to Rust, C does not have the concepts of `Send` or `Sync`, and the compiler cannot detect the use of non-thread-safe code in a concurrent context.
-Therefore, we decided to make every port (e.g., `Publisher`, `Subscriber`, `Server`, `Client`, etc.) thread-safe by default.
-This introduces the additional overhead of a mutex for the user.
-While it is possible to adjust the internals of iceoryx2 to eliminate the use of the mutex, we have chosen not to make this available by default due to several reported bugs.
+By default, all examples use `iox2.ServiceType.Ipc`.
+You can swap in a different service type depending on your needs:

+* `ServiceType::Ipc` – Default; for inter-process communication.
+All ports
+  are thread-safe.
+* `ServiceType::Local` – For intra-process communication; services are
+  limited to the current process.
+All ports are thread-safe.

+In contrast to Rust, C++ does not have terminology that corresponds to `Send` and `Sync` traits, and cannot ensure that non-thread-safe objects are not accidentally shared across threads.
+Therefore, by default, all ports like `Publisher`, `Subscriber`, `Server`, and `Client` are **thread-safe**.

-## Local PubSub
+## Example: Local PubSub

-This example uses iceoryx2 for inter-thread communication.
-It spawns a background thread and creates a node for every thread (`main` and the `background_thread`) to enable easy inter-thread communication.
-The advantage is that you no longer have to manually handle your MPMC queue and share it between threads.
+This example demonstrates inter-thread communication using `iox2_service_type_e_LOCAL`.
+A node is created per thread (`main` and a background thread), enabling communication between them without manual MPMC queue handling.

 ### How to Build